s-digiro/NyavaScript/README.md

 [*] Call of non procedure returns nil
 [ ] Lisp macro should only recieve one arg, which is arg list [ ] Lisp lambda should get args like normal
-[ ] Macro and Lambda should be their own values, not weird wrappers [ ] Evaluate List should be refactored into more functions so its easier to read [ ] Allow multiple lists in root, without tacking on a root list as a new
+[ ] Evaluate List should be refactored into more functions so its easier to read [ ] Allow multiple lists in root, without tacking on a root list as a new
     function.
 Maybe as a vector of refvals